aimhighrana/test_automation_script/Readme.txt

 Project components
 ==================
 	•	Page objects are in the directory src/main/java/Page
-	•	Test classes are in the the directory src/test/java/Test .
+	•	Test classes are in the directory src/test/java/Test .
 Configuration class in the diirectory src/test/java/Utils

 Implemented Browsers